 [Updated February 20, 2018] Got an oversharing Facebook buddy who can’t stop with the food photos, a sullen friend who’s bringing you down with all his depressing updates, or a frenemy who you don’t want peeking at your Facebook photo albums?
 Well, you could always hit the “unfriend” button, but doing so might seem a bit extreme—and hey, what if they find out?
-Luckily, there are a few of ways to how to block someone on Facebook without them knowing, starting with…
+Find out how to block someone on Facebook without them knowing, starting with…

 1. Add chatterboxes to your “Acquaintances” list

 So, you added a long-lost friend you remember fondly from high school, but they’re peppering your news feed with random links about their favorite TV shows, silly cat photos, and endless snapshots of their kids.
 It’s not that you want to slam the door on all their updates, mind you—just, well, most of them.

 Here’s a quick, relatively painless solution: add your too-chatty friend to your Acquaintances list.

 Once you do, Facebook will pare down the number of news feed updates you receive from them to a bare minimum.
 For example, you might still get notified that a far-flung Facebook acquaintance got married or landed a new job, but you’ll get sweet relief from the daily kitty snapshots.